This site requires a more recent version of Adobe Flash Player to function properly.

 - However, introduction of more HD channels and potentially, a tiered HD offering, could allow Dish to charge more to its subscribers.

-- The mixed impact of above two possibilities is likely to keep average HD subscription fee stable.
+- The mixed impact of the above two possibilities is likely to keep the average HD subscription fee stable.

 How Does Trefis Modelling Work?